Overview ︎︎︎

 Mara Pepine

 Our investigation also revealed how the different levels of assertiveness and claim-making on the part of the Muslim working women result in a variety of spaces being made available for prayer – from the storage cupboard to the female mosque.
-By exploring these spaces, we uncovered underlying connections between gender, culture, faith, labor conditions and the spatial expansion of Lamu Town.
+By exploring these spaces, we uncovered underlying connections between gender, culture, faith, labor conditions, and the spatial expansion of Lamu Town.

 Taking ablution in the Women’s Mosque

-As an all-women research team, we were able to explore how these Muslim women assert their presence in the city through their newly emerging places of prayer and how the female embodied practice of Islam enables working Muslim women to shape and in turn be shaped by the spaces they inhabit.
+As an all-women research team, we were able to explore how these Muslim women assert their presence in the city through newly emerging places of prayer and how the female embodied practice of Islam enables working Muslim women to shape and in turn be shaped by the spaces they inhabit.

 Entrance to Raudha Women’s Mosque